saurabh1326/Broken_Link_Checker_Python/readme.md

   -out OUT      Specify the output format json or text

 Example -  python broken_link.py  -depth 2 -out text -site 'http://www.techradar.com'
+It will give you list of broken urls internally in the same base url and externally separately

 #Not Added any Unit test and Ci pipline